HTTP QUERY Method (RFC 10008) Implemented in Python: Experiencing the Differences from GET and POST

 2f6a74f0-5fe0-494b-8dcf-14f6a8bedd99

-Why Didn't It Exist Until Now?
+Why It Didn't Exist Until Now

 The co-authors of RFC 10008 are James Snell of Cloudflare and Mike Bishop of Akamai.
-The fact that engineers from two major CDN companies wrote the specification suggests that QUERY support at the CDN level could be realized relatively quickly.
+The fact that engineers from two major CDN companies wrote the specification suggests that QUERY support at the CDN level may be realized relatively quickly.

-For many years, the POST /search pattern was effectively the standard for search APIs, but semantically this means "create a search resource," which diverges from the actual intent.
+For many years, the pattern "POST /search" was the de facto standard for search APIs, but this semantically means "create a search resource," which was at odds with the actual intent.
 The QUERY method fundamentally resolves this problem.

-Prerequisites / Environment
+Prerequisites and Environment

 • Python 3.12+